Blog | Entrepreneurship, Personal development

 Steve Jobs and the B-I Triangle

-One tool we use at Rich Dad is the B-I Triangle.
+One tool used at Rich Dad is the B-I Triangle.
 The B-I Triangle is simply a matrix for understanding the eight parts that make up a successful business.

 Where most people fail when they begin a business is that they think the product is the most important thing.
 The problem is that there are many businesses that have a great product, and yet they fail.
-Whenever I see a business that is struggling, I use the B-I Triangle to help me diagnose what is wrong with that company.
+Whenever a business is struggling, the B-I Triangle is a useful tool to diagnose what is wrong with that company.

 When you look at the B-I Triangle, you'll notice that product is the smallest part of the triangle.
 This is because it’s the least important part of a company.
 Having a great product is not the starting point; it's the end point.
 Before you have a great product, you must first have a great mission, a great team, and a great leader.